 Component Description

 The Search Service is a deployable server component that accepts queries for data and returns a set of matching results.
 Informally, queries pose the question of where certain data is, the Search service satisfies that question with the answer of where to find such data.
-Figure 1 depicts the Search service relative to the other components of PDS 2010.
+Figure 1 depicts the Search service relative to the other components of PDS4.